davidtchiu/davidtchiu.github.io/teaching/cs161/hwk3.orca/index.md

 - Report it to the IRS you say?
 We'll need a `getTax()` method.
 It doesn't take any arguments, but should return the total amount of tax collected during "swipes" of the card.

+- It might be good to keep a record of the costliest trip you've ever taken.
+Write a method called `getCostliestTrip()` that returns that information.

 - We'll also add a `getAverageTripCost()` method.
 It doesn't need any arguments, but it should return the average cost of the trips paid for by this card.
 Ignore the tax we pay on the trips when computing the average.
-(Hint: You already keep track of the total cost of the trips, which will come in handy here, but you'll need to keep some additional information as well.)

 - Let's also alert the user to their level of balance remaining on the card.
-Write a method `balanceLevel()` that doesn't require arguments, and returns a String containing the appropriate message (shown below) based on the current balance.
+Write a method `balanceLevel()` that doesn't require arguments, and `returns` a `String` containing the appropriate message (shown below) based on the current balance.
 Only one message should be returned.
 Note that a negative balance cannot happen if you programmed `buyTrip()` properly.
 If you see a negative balance, go back and fix that method!

   | balance                                      | message to print                        |
   | -------------------------------------------- | --------------------------------------- |